yearn/ydaemon/data/meta/vaults/_schema.md

 - `isRetired`: If the vault is retired
 - `isHidden`: If we should hide the vaults from the standard results
 - `isAggregator`: If the vault should be treated as an aggregator vault (aka multi-strategy) even if he only has one strategy
+- `IsBoosted`: If the vault benefits from a boosting, whatever it is
 - `migration`: Indicates the vault migration data and availability
 - `classification`: Give some more details to be able to classify the vaults in some UIs.
 - `displayName`: The name of the vault to use rather than the onchain name